 - 3.1.
 A travel plan is designed to improve transport options to an individual site or within an organisation.
 Such plans aim to lessen the environmental impact of transport arrangements through reduced emissions, as well as ease congestion, reduce journeys made for staff business requirements, improve public health and relieve car parking pressures by reducing reliance on single occupancy car use. - 3.2.
 Given the overall aim of a travel plan is to reduce single occupancy car use, sustainable travel options such as walking, wheeling, cycling, and public transport should be prioritised when designing a package of actions.
 Taking different modes of travel within the same journey (such as cycling then taking a train) is known as 'multi-modal' travel and this should also be encouraged where necessary.
 Shifting from one mode of transport to another (such as driving a private car regularly to cycling) is referred to as 'modal shift' and is a metric for measuring the success of a travel plan or interventions over time.
-Key elements of a successful travel plan include: - financial incentives or disincentives - car parking constraints - a range of alternative modes of transport - strong management support and backing - progressive, incremental implementation over time; clear Specific, Measurable, Achievable, Relevant and Timed (SMART) objectives - close partnership with Local Authority and public transport operators - dedicated resource responsible for development, implementation and monitoring of travel plans - designation of a travel plan manager or champion - 3.3.
+Key elements of a successful travel plan include: - financial incentives or disincentives - car parking constraints - a range of alternative modes of transport - strong management support and backing - progressive, incremental implementation over time; clear Specific, Measurable, Achievable, Relevant and Timed (SMART) objectives - close partnership with Local Authority and public transport operators - dedicated resource responsible for development, implementation and monitoring of travel plans - formal appointment of a travel plan manager - designation of a travel plan champion or senior sponsor on a voluntary basis - 3.3.
 The last factor is significant as this designation provides a focal point for the adoption of successful transport management practices. - 3.4.
-A further aim of a travel plan is to give best practice advice for reducing the need to travel in the first instance.
+A further aim of a travel plan is to give best practice, pragmatic advice for reducing the need to travel in the first instance taking into account specific roles or responsibilities which may necessitate travel.
 This is the basis of the sustainable transport hierarchy, which has been updated to reflect the prevalence of electric vehicles (EVs) that, whilst useful in combating some transport-related emissions, cannot be the sole solution.
 Instead, a 'digital first' approach is encouraged, which is facilitated by the widespread use of conferencing software introduced during the COVID-19 pandemic, followed by prioritisation of active travel and public/ shared transport.